selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 Always prefer to import extended public keys directly from Krux when setting up a coordinator instead of copying it (or parts of it) from other sources.

+Some coordinators are phasing out support for variants like ypub and zpub in favor of xpubs that include key origin data, a clearer, more standardized approach.
+We therefore recommend using xpub exclusively.

 ### Wallet
-Here you can load view and save wallet descriptors, add or change passphrases, customize wallet's attributes, derive BIP85 mnemonics and passwords.
+Here you can load, view and save wallet descriptors, add or change passphrases, customize wallet's attributes, derive BIP85 mnemonics and passwords.

 #### Wallet Descriptor

-A Bitcoin Wallet Output Script Descriptor defines a set of addresses in a wallet.
-It includes the following information:
+A Bitcoin Wallet Output Script Descriptor defines addresses from a wallet.
+It encodes essential details such as:
-- Script Type: Specifies the type of script (e.g., P2PKH, P2SH, P2WPKH).
+- Script: Specifies the type of script (e.g., P2PKH, P2SH, P2WPKH, P2TR).
+For miniscript, it outlines advanced spending policies and conditions.
-- Origin Info: Defines the master fingerprint and derivation path used to derive keys.
+- Origin Info: For each key, it includes the corresponding master fingerprint and derivation path that was used to derive it.
-- Extended Public Keys: usually represented as an xpub, but could be ypub, zpub, etc.
+- Extended Public Keys: Contains one or more extended public keys (e.g., xpub, ypub, zpub), each associated with its own origin information.

-Output descriptors standardize how wallets generate addresses, ensuring compatibility and security.
-They help wallets and other software understand how to derive and verify the addresses used in transactions.
+Output descriptors standardize wallet address generation, ensuring accurate wallet restoration from backups and compatibility across different apps.

-For multisig wallets, it is essential to load a descriptor to check addresses and perform full PSBT verification.
-For single-sig wallets, loading a descriptor is optional and serves as a redundancy check of the coordinator's wallet attributes.
+For multisig and miniscript wallets, loading a descriptor is essential to verify addresses and perform full PSBT verification.
+For single-sig wallets, loading a descriptor remains optional and serves as a redundancy check of the coordinator's wallet attributes.

 When you select the "Wallet Descriptor" option for the first time, you will be prompted to load a wallet descriptor via QR code or SD card.
 After loading, a preview of the wallet attributes will be displayed for confirmation.

 <img src="../../../img/maixpy_amigo/wallet-wsh-load-prompt-300.png" style="width: 16%;">
 <img src="../../../img/maixpy_m5stickv/wallet-wsh-load-prompt-250.png" style="width: 13%;">

 You can verify each key’s fingerprint, derivation path, and abbreviated XPUB with the currently loaded key distinctly highlighted with a different color.